HRR Anchor and the TRIPS treadmill test

 • the goal is not to impress yourself

-• the goal is to choose anchors that make the planner more believable
+• the goal is to choose anchors that make the planner more consistent

-If you are uncertain between two candidate baselines, the more conservative one is usually safer.
+If you are uncertain between two candidate baselines, use the more conservative one.

 Notes